Sakthi-kc/Foundational_CSharp_With_Microsoft/README.md

   e.
 Login to github, create a repository and copy the HTTPS URL
   f.
 In VSCode terminal, git remote add origin https://github.com/username/repository.git
   g.
-Then git push -u origin master - Authenticate github sign-in
+Then git push -u origin master - Authenticate github sign-in or
+  g.
+To push changes to main branch, beforin git remote type git branch -M main and then git push -u origin main
   h.
 All the code changes are pushed to master branch